DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The treatment of eccrine squamous metaplasia is similar to that for neutrophilic eccrine hidradenitis.
 Spontaneous resolution generally occurs.
 It may recur in about 50% on reintroducing chemotherapy with the same drugs.

 Various mechanisms have been reported to explain the cause of this hyperpigmentation.
-The most well accepted hypothesis is that bleomycin induces pruritus (itching) of the trunk causing the patient to scratch.
+The most well-accepted hypothesis is that bleomycin induces pruritus (itching) of the trunk causing the patient to scratch.
 The action of scratching causes local accumulation of bleomycin into the skin.

 Fluorouracil, vinorelbine and daunorubicin can cause hyperpigmentation of the skin, nails and oral mucosa.
 Although not characteristically flagellate in nature, pigmentation caused by these agents can follow the distribution of veins (called serpentine supravenous hyperpigmentation) or may simply be patchy and macular (flat nonspecific colour change).

 Oral antihistamines may be helpful if there is marked itching.
-Topical bleaching agents such as hydroquinone can decrease melanin production and assist in clearing of areas of pigmentation.
+Topical bleaching agents such as hydroquinone can decrease melanin production and assist in the clearing of areas of pigmentation.
 However, when the chemotherapy drug is stopped, the pigmentation may be expected to slowly disappear without treatment.

 There are several changes that can occur in the nail (nail diseases).
-This is due to direct toxicity of the chemotherapy drug to the nail plate.
+This is due to the direct toxicity of the chemotherapy drug to the nail plate.

 Two groups of chemotherapy drugs are particularly prone to cause nail changes: